 This course involves a study of the promotion and protection of human rights under international law.
-Since international human rights law is itself a subset of public international law, the course entails a brief introduction to the development and nature of international law and the evolution of international human rights law bill of rights drafted under the auspices of the United Nations.
+Since international human rights is itself a subset of public international law, the course entails a brief introduction to the development and nature of international law and the evolution of international human rights law.

+The substantive part of the course includes a study of the legal foundations of contemporary international human rights law with particular emphasis on the international bill of rights drafted under the auspices of the United Nations.
 It also focuses on the means by which individuals may enforce their rights under the aegis of that organisation, e.g. through various complaint procedures and international fact finding processes.
-Other topics include the protection afforded by international law to particular groups of persons, e.g. refugees and asylum-seekers.
+Other topics include, the protection afforded by international law to particular groups of persons, e.g. refugees and asylum-seekers.